 if you are called to testify before a grand jury.

-you can protect yourself while providing testimony.
-Especially in federal
+protect yourself while providing testimony.
+Especially in federal cases

-cases where prosecutors may introduce conspiracy charges or engage in
+where prosecutors may introduce conspiracy charges or engage in a "fishing

-a "fishing expedition," understanding what you can and cannot
+expedition," understanding what you can and cannot say without perjuring

-say without perjuring yourself is essential.
-We also counsel you on your
+yourself is essential.
+We also counsel you on your right against self-incrimination

 Don't assume prosecutors will keep your best interests in mind -- contact